 If you are an entrepreneur who owns a business and is married, then a divorce could complicate things tremendously if you’re trying to protect your business interests.
 Since more than 50% of all marriages in the United States end in divorce, this means that the odds are against you that your marriage is going to work out.
 As a businessperson, this could spell disaster because most spouses are entitled to 50% of their partner’s assets when a divorce takes place where no one is at fault.
-That is why you need to take certain actions right away so that your spouse does not end up taking possession of some or all interest in your business.
-This is especially important if you’re selling your business because the divorce could have an impact over how much money you receive versus how much your spouse receives.
+That is why you need to take certain actions right away so that your spouse does not end up taking possession of some or all interest in your company.
+This is especially important if you’re going to sell your business because the divorce could have an impact over how much money you receive versus how much your spouse receives.
 Below are 15 tips on how you can protect your business from ending up in the hands of your soon to be ex-spouse.

 #1 – Form a Buy-Sell Agreement